AllenInstitute/bmtk/docs/autodocs/source/analyzer.rst

 Reading Cell Variables
 ++++++++++++++++++++++
-The :py:class:`CompartmentReport <bmtk.utils.reports.compartment.core.CompartmentReaderABC>` class should be used to pull data from a cell report.
+The :py:class:`CompartmentReport <bmtk.utils.reports.compartment.core.CompartmentReaderABC>` class can be used to read data from a cell report.

 .. code:: python